Do High Mileage Cars Need Thicker Oil

 As cars age, they begin to rack up mileage.
 And as mileage increases, many car owners wonder if they need to switch to a thicker oil.
 The truth is, it depends on the car.

-Some high mileage cars will need thicker oil, while others will be just fine with the standard stuff.
+Some high-mileage cars will need thicker oil, while others will be just fine with the standard stuff.
 Consult your owner’s manual or a trusted mechanic to see what’s best for your ride.

 Is Thicker Or Thinner Oil Better for High Mileage?

-We get a lot of questions about oil changes and one of the most common is, “Is thicker or thinner oil better for high mileage?”
+We get a lot of questions about oil changes, and one of the most common is, “Is thicker or thinner oil better for high mileage?”
 The simple answer is that it depends on your car.
+If you have a newer car with a tight engine, you can use a thinner oil.

 This will help your engine run more efficiently because there is less drag on the parts.
 However, if you have an older car with more miles on it, you may want to switch to a thicker oil.
 This will help protect your engine from wear and tear by creating a barrier between the moving parts.